Portfolio and Market

 The question to ask yourself in the short term is, is any of your money you have invested directly in stocks needed by you and your family within the next five years?
 If not, the turmoil in the market should offer a buying opportunity for you, not the trigger to sell or panic.
 Your five year money should be in other asset classes like cash (SHY), long term bonds (BLV), and maybe gold (GLD).
 All of those asset classes were positive today.

 Readers of this blog likely know I run three portfolios for clients.
-A concentrated stock portfolio, a portfolio of ETF positions in the equity market, and a portfolio of ETF positions in the cash/bond/commodity markets.
+A concentrated stock portfolio, tax questions for season a portfolio of ETF positions in the equity market, and a portfolio of ETF positions in the cash/bond/commodity markets.
 As of today, year-to-date they are down about -9% (versus up +39% in 2015), up about +1%, and up about +6% respectively.
 I have my clients’ wealth management allocated to each portfolio based on their individual circumstances.
 Thus, today’s events, and any future events like them should do little to affect the long term plans of my clients.

 Disclosure: I and the clients of Brick Financial Management owned shares in SHY as of this writing.